Manassas VA Real Estate Market Snapshot

 Manassas, VA Neighborhoods

-Old Town / Historic District Old Town is the prestige anchor of the Manassas market.
+Old Town is the prestige anchor of the Manassas market.
 Victorian-era architecture, walkable streets lined with boutiques and restaurants, proximity to the VRE station, and the year-round energy of the Harris Pavilion make this the most in-demand and highest-priced neighborhood in the city.
 Recent sales in Old Town frequently reach $700,000 and above.
 Buyers drawn to character, walkability, and historic charm concentrate here.

 Signal Hill